Pakistan Calls Off Limits On Mosque Attendance In Time For Ramadan

 That's because authorities across Pakistan have now rescinded the order to limit mosque gatherings.
 The government now says its own rules about public gatherings will not apply for Ramadan.

-Pakistan has more than 10,000 confirmed cases of COVID-19 and more than 220 people have died.
+Pakistan has more than 10,000 confirmed cases of COVID-19, and more than 220 people have died, as of Thursday.

 The order to curb congregations was only ever spottily enforced, and it pointed to a particular issue in Pakistan: limiting group gatherings for worship is not easy in this deeply religious country.

-Even as worshippers trudged into the Hanifiya mosque unhindered last week, a cleric in a hardline mosque in Islamabad taunted authorities by urging his followers to cram together tightly for prayers over three successive Fridays.
+Even as worshippers trudged into the Hanifiya mosque unhindered last week, a cleric in a hard-line mosque in Islamabad taunted authorities by urging his followers to cram together tightly for prayers over three successive Fridays.

 Sometimes, the resistance has been violent.
 On April 10, worshippers in the port city of Karachi assaulted a policewoman trying to block them from entering a mosque.
 A video of the event shows the officer shouting, "They attacked me!
 They tried to murder me!
 They broke my glasses!"

-Even when authorities tried to limit congregations, like at the ornate Haidari mosque in Islamabad, dozens of worshippers simply crammed shoulder-to-shoulder on a nearby sidewalk and prayed there instead.
+Even when authorities tried to limit congregations, like at the ornate Haidari mosque in Islamabad, dozens of worshippers simply crammed shoulder to shoulder on a nearby sidewalk and prayed there instead.

-Part of the defiance stems from the fact that clerics see mosques as power bases for projecting their influence, said Madiha Afzal, Rubenstein Fellow at the Brookings Institution and author of Pakistan Under Siege: Extremism, Society, and the State.
+Part of the defiance stems from the fact that clerics see mosques as power bases for projecting their influence, said Madiha Afzal, Rubenstein fellow at the Brookings Institution and author of Pakistan Under Siege: Extremism, Society, and the State.
 "The clerics see people not going into the mosques physically as a manifestation of weakened power," she said.
 Their defiance of government orders was saying, 'Look, our domain of control is the mosque and you cannot take this domain of control away from us.' "

 The pressure on authorities only snowballed since the order was announced.
-Worshippers angrily denounced the limits on congregations as the government restarted the construction industry and allowed some businesses to reopen last week, including stationary shops.
+Worshippers angrily denounced the limits on congregations as the government restarted the construction industry and allowed some businesses to reopen last week, including stationery shops.

 "People crowd vegetable markets.
 Government offices," complained one worshipper, 28-year-old civil servant Mohammad Zubair.
 "So — there's only corona in mosques?"